Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 - *id* - An identifier string that can be used to clear the message or remove it from the queue (Optional) *(Added in 2.2.1)*
 - *predicate* - Predicate function called with the player as the sole parameter before the message is sent.
 Return *true* to allow the message or *false* to prevent it (Optional) *(Added in 2.0.5)* *(Only available on the server realm)*

+### plymeta:Ragdoll(len, transfer_damage, leave_role_weaps)
+Creates a ragdoll representation of this player and forces the player to spectate it.\
+*Realm*: Server\
+*Added in*: 2.3.2\
+*Parameters*:
+- *len* - The length of time to ragdoll this player for.
+If <0 or not provided, ragdoll lasts indefinitely
+- *transfer_damage* - Whether to transfer damage from the created ragdoll to the player it represents
+- *leave_role_weaps* - Whether to leave role weapons on the player while they are ragdolled

+*Returns*: The created ragdoll entity.

 ### plymeta:RemoveEquipmentItem(item_id)
 Removes the equipment item with given ID from this player.\
 *Realm:* Server\